 How to Optimize Your Blog for SEO Purposes With Yoast

 Yoast SEO has a paid version which I actually use.
 You do not have to use the paid version to be able to do what I’m about to teach you to do.

 Once you put in the targeted keyword, Yoast tells you what to do – Yoast optimize their algorithms frequently – even if I optimized for a keyword in the past, it still wasn’t properly optimized in Yoast’s eyes.
 As time goes by, that way of optimization changes.

 Invariably, there are a few areas I need to optimize on my posts.
 This will be different for every one of you.

-I find the areas I often need to optimize my blog posts for SEO are:
+I find the areas I often need to optimize my blog for SEO purposes are:

 - not mentioning the keyword in the first paragraph

 - distribution of that keyword in your post is uneven